 - Depression, fatigue or anxiety may occur

-- As the headache resolves, you may notice fatigue, irritability, and difficulty concentrating
+- As the headache resolves, you may notice fatigue, irritability, and trouble concentrating

-- Some headaches have an aura prior to a migraine, which may experienced as a flashing light or other visual changes
+- Some headaches have an aura before a migraine, which may be experienced as a flashing light or other visual changes

-The symptoms of migraine headache may resemble other conditions or medical problems.
-Always consult your health care provider for a diagnosis.
+The symptoms of migraine headache may look like other conditions or medical problems.
+Always see your healthcare provider for a diagnosis.